Corinne From ‘The Bachelor’ Has Made Music Videos, And… Well, See For Yourself [Video]

 — Andy Petersen (@AndyPetersen13) January 24, 2017

-Hey Andy Petersen – Corinne isn’t “napping” in that video.
+Hey, Andy Petersen; Corinne isn’t “napping” in that video.
 She’s getting high with the rappers.
 So there’s that.

 Now, a couple of points need to be made.
 First, as Complex writer Gavin Evans points out, as of this writing, it’s impossible to confirm with 100 percent certainty that that’s Corinne in that video.
-It very well could be a woman who just happens to look quite a bit like her; it’s not like the video has a credits reel at the end.
+It very well could be a woman who just happens to look quite a bit like her, and it’s not like the video has a credits reel at the end.
 And Corinne’s reps have declined to comment.

-Second, Evans notes that, well, Corinne appearing in a video about being “high as f**k” is about has hilarious as it gets.
+Second, Evans notes that, well, Corinne appearing in a video about being “high as f**k” is about as hilarious as it gets.

 “It’s probably not the classiest video to appear in but, hey, everybody’s got to get their start somewhere, especially if they want to someday be involved with truly high brow content like The Bachelor.”